-Worthy has experience representing all kinds of businesses, and individuals in disputes in the following industries: banking, financial services, oil and gas exploration, natural gas transportation, real estate, software, apparel, manufacturing, mining, restaurants and food supply, aviation, construction and sales and marketing.
+Worthy has experience representing all kinds of businesses, and individuals in disputes in the following industries: banking, financial services, oil and gas exploration, natural gas transportation, real estate, software, apparel, manufacturing, mining, restaurants and food supply, aviation, agriculture, construction and sales and marketing.
 While many of his clients are individuals and closely-held businesses, Worthy also represents major multi-national companies in high stakes cases.

 Worthy has represented directors and shareholders in partnership and shareholder oppression disputes.
 He also has diverse experience with employment and severance disputes, representing both plaintiffs and defendants in trade secret and non-competition matters, as well as nearly every type of employment claim.